Stark Tech

 Design system refresh with expanded coverage

-To ensure greater consistency, I applied targeted UI enhancements to existing components and created new ones where gaps existed.
-The refreshed design system expanded coverage to ~25+ components and introduced 7+ new UI templates for key BAS screens.
-This also included closely collaborating with one of the devs on the team to build & implement a new component for more complex BAS configurations.
+To ensure greater design system consistency, I enhanced existing components and created new ones to address accessibility & consistency issues.
+The refreshed design system expanded coverage to ~25+ components and introduced 7+ new UI templates for key BAS screens, including resolving 7+ key accessibility issues.

 Documentation built for engineers, not designers